 6 Benefits of Taking AP Courses Online

-You can probably get credit toward graduating high school, although it may just be pass/fail credit on your official high school transcript.
+#2: You should be able to earn credit toward graduating high school, though it might just be pass/fail credit on your official high school transcript.

-You’ll have some flexibility in when you get the work done, so if you have an unusual schedule it might be a good choice for you.
+#3: You'll have some flexibility in when you get the work done, so if you have an unusual schedule, an online course might be a good option for you.

-You might be able to connect with like-minded students with similar interests!
-This may be an especial benefit if you are homeschooled or live in a rural area.
+#4: You might be able to connect with like-minded students with similar interests.
+This could be an especially great benefit if you are homeschooled or live in a rural area.

-Depending on where you live, you may be able to take the class for free!
+#5: Depending on where you live, you might be able to take the class for free.
 Many states have at least one program that is free or low-cost to residents.

 6 Drawbacks to Taking AP Courses Online

-It may or may not boost your official high school GPA.
-Some high schools will put the letter grade on your transcript, some won’t count the class at all, and some will allow you to count the class as credit, but only as pass/fail.
+#1: The class may or may not boost your official high school GPA.
+Some high schools will put the letter grade on your transcript, some won't count the class at all, and some will allow you to count the class as credit but only as pass/fail.

-Some of these classes are expensive!
-Depending on the class and your level of motivation, it may make more sense to self-study for the AP test and then take the exam.
+#2: Some of these classes are expensive.
+Depending on the class and your level of motivation, it might make more sense to self-study for the AP test and then take the exam.

-If you live in a rural area, you will still need to find a brick-and-mortar school where you can take the exam.
-This is not necessarily a bad thing, but it is something you will need to keep in mind--the online course won’t coordinate your exam arrangements for you.
+#3: If you live in a rural area, you'll still need to find a brick-and-mortar school where you can take the exam.
+This is not necessarily a bad thing, but it's something you'll need to keep in mind—the online course won't coordinate your exam arrangements for you.

-If you have a hard time getting work done without some supervision, an online course may not have enough accountability for you to get the work done and really get something out of the class, let alone be prepared for the exam.
+#4: If you have a hard time getting work done without some supervision, an online course may not have enough accountability for you to get the work done and really learn something from the class, let alone be prepared for the exam.

-Some of the classes are mostly text-based and not very interactive, so if that’s a hard way for you to learn, it may not be the best option for you.
+#5: Some of the classes are mostly text-based and not very interactive, so if that sounds like an unappealing way to learn, it might not be the best option for you.

-Some classes have been criticized for being an easy A that does not actually prepare you for the AP exam.
-So read reviews and research carefully!
+#6: Some classes have been criticized for being an easy A that does not actually prepare you for the AP exam.
+Read reviews and research carefully!

-With all this in mind, how do you decide if you should take AP classes online?
+With all this in mind, how do you decide whether you should take AP classes online?

 With the magic of the internet, the world is your classroom!
 That was corny, sorry.

-The number one question you need to ask yourself when deciding to undertake online AP coursework is: why am I doing this?
+The biggest question you need to ask yourself when deciding to undertake online AP coursework is, "Why am I doing this?"
 See below for some potential answers and my thoughts.

 This is a good reason to take an AP class online!
-If you don’t have another way of taking the class, and you are invested in the material, you are an ideal candidate for taking online AP classes.
+If you don't have another way of taking the class and you're invested in the material, then you're an ideal candidate for taking online AP classes.

-Particularly if you live in a rural area and go to a small high school, you should check if your school already partners with an online AP course provider.
-If so, you will probably be able to take the class for free, have time during the school day to do coursework, and have the class on your official high school transcript!
-Wins all around.
+Particularly if you live in a rural area and go to a small high school, you should check to see whether your school already partners with an online AP course provider.
+If so, you will probably be able to take the class for free, get time during the school day to do coursework, and have the class appear on your official high school transcript.
+Wins all around!

-Of course, your home-teacher may not feel equipped to teach you the material, in which case it makes total sense to take an online course.
-Another benefit to this is that an online course may help you connect with other students, depending on the platform.
+Of course, your homeschool teacher might not feel equipped to teach you the material, in which case it makes total sense to take an online course.
+Another benefit is that an online course could help you connect with other students depending on the platform.

-If your only concern is taking the exam, and you don’t care about having a transcript and grade for the course, you could also consider self-study.
-Home-schoolers can also list their exam prep “class” as “Honors” even if their home course is not accredited by the AP.
+If your only concern is taking the exam and you don't care about having a transcript and a grade for the course, you might consider self-study.
+Homeschoolers can list their exam prep "class" as "Honors" even if their home course is not accredited by the AP.

-If you have some kind of scheduling conflict with your school’s in-class AP course—maybe there are two AP classes you want to take that meet at the same time, or you are on a work-study program—online courses may be a good option.
+If you have some kind of scheduling conflict with your school's in-class AP course—for example, maybe there are two AP classes you want to take that meet at the same time, or you are on a work-study program—online courses would be a good option for you.

-However, keep in mind that you may not be able to get a letter grade for the online class on your high school transcript even if you can get credit.
-If this is the case and you’re a junior, you might consider taking the class through your school next year.
+However, keep in mind that you might not be able to get a letter grade for the online class on your high school transcript even if you can get credit.
+If this is the case and you're a junior, you might consider taking the class through your school the following year.

-If there’s an AP class you want to take over the summer that doesn’t work for you during the school year, online courses can be a great way to make that happen.
-However, you will have to spend a decent amount of time reviewing the material during the following school year if you want to remember anything for the AP exam the following May!
+If there's a particular AP class you want to take over the summer that doesn't work for you during the school year, online courses can be a great way to make that happen.
+That said, you will have to spend a decent amount of time reviewing the material during the following school year if you want to remember anything for the AP exam the following May!

 This cherub is thinking deeply about his class schedule.
 Either that, or napping.

 Your school may or may not allow you to count your letter grade in an online AP course on your high school transcript.
-They may not give credit, or you may only get pass/fail credit on your official transcript.
-So if you want a GPA boost, definitely discuss whether the class will even factor into your GPA before enrolling!
+They may not give credit, or you may only get pass/fail marks on your official transcript.
+So if you want a GPA boost, definitely discuss whether the class will factor into your GPA before enrolling in it.

-Taking an online AP course may or may not look good to colleges depending on your circumstances.
-If you are taking it because it’s not offered at your school or you have a conflict and you’re really interested in the material, it will signal that you are self-motivated and invested in learning.
-Great!
+Taking an online AP course may or may not look good to colleges depending on your individual circumstances.
+If you are taking it because it's not offered at your school or you have a conflict and you're really interested in the material, it'll signal that you are self-motivated and invested in learning, which is a great thing!

 If, however, you want to take online AP courses because you are already stacked six AP courses this year and this is the only way you could possibly fit in more, possibly reconsider.
 Colleges like candidates who have some interests outside of class—your entire waking life shouldn't be spent doing AP coursework and preparing for exams.
 Consider an extracurricular.

-Keep in mind: only some colleges will give you credit for high scores on AP tests, and the score cutoff is different at different schools (some will give credit for a 3, while others will only give credit for a 5).
-Make sure you know the score cutoffs and credit policies for colleges you are interested in.
+Keep in mind that only some colleges will give you credit for high scores on AP tests, and the score cutoff is different at various schools (some will give credit for a 3, while others will only give credit for a 4 or 5).
+Make sure you know the score cutoffs and credit policies for the colleges you are interested in.

-Another thing to remember is that credit is determined by your score on the exam, not whether you took the class or not—so you could self-study if you think you could get the necessary credit that way.
+Another thing to remember is that credit is determined by your score on the exam and not whether you took the class or not.
+So you could self-study if you think you could get the necessary credit that way.

-You'll notice I've mentioned self-study several times in the above list.
-So you are probably wondering what the different is between self-study and an online AP course, and why you would choose one or the other.
-Read on!
+You'll notice I've mentioned the word "self-study" several times in the above list.
+If you're curious about what the differences between self-study and online AP courses are—and why you would choose one or the other—read on!

 What's the Difference Between an Online AP Class and Self-Study?

-If you take an accredited (College Board-approved) online AP class, you will get a transcript with a letter grade that shows that you took the AP-level course, which you can send to colleges.
-You may even be able to get credit towards graduation and have the class be listed on your transcript for your regular brick-and-mortar school, depending on your school’s policies.
+If you take an accredited (i.e., College Board-approved) online AP class, you will get a transcript with a letter grade that shows that you took the AP-level course, which you can send to colleges.
+You might even be able to get credit toward graduation and have the class be listed on your transcript for your regular brick-and-mortar school depending on your school's policies.

 However, the College Board does not require you to take a class before you can take the AP exam in that subject.
-This means that you are allowed to self-study—that is, use resources like books, lecture videos, and internet sites to prepare for the exam on your own.
-In this case you won’t have a class listed on any transcript or a letter grade, but if you do well on the test, you can still potentially get college credit for it, and send in the scores to colleges.
+This means that you are allowed to self-study—that is, use resources such as books, lecture videos, and websites to prepare for the exam on your own.
+In this case you won't have a class listed on any transcript or a letter grade, but if you do well on the test, you can still potentially get college credit for it and send in the scores to colleges.

-If you’ve made the decision to take an online AP course and you’re going to take the plunge, how do you pick from the hundreds of courses available?
+You've made the decision to take an online AP course and you're going to take the plunge.
+How do you pick from the hundreds of courses available?

 Online means no blackboard erasers!
 If people even use those anymore.

-How Should I Choose My Online AP Course?
+How Can I Choose an Online AP Course?
+8 Questions to Ask

 There are hundreds, if not thousands, of options for online AP courses out there.
 And they are not all created equal.
-There are a number of factors you should consider when selecting a course.
+In reality, you must consider a number of factors when selecting a course.
 Here are the top eight.

 In other words, is it an official College-Board approved AP course?
 You can search for a course in the AP course ledger if you aren't sure.

-If it’s not accredited, it’s basically providing self-study materials to you, because any transcript you get from the course won’t say “AP.”
-This could be fine if your goal is just to prepare for the test, but it's something to be mindful of, particularly with respect to the quality of the material.
-I would hesitate to lay down five hundred hard-earned dollars on a non-accredited course.
+If it's not accredited, it's basically providing self-study materials to you because any transcript you get from the course won't say "AP" on it.
+This could be fine if your goal is to just prepare for the test, but it's something to be mindful of, particularly with respect to the quality of the material.
+I'd hesitate to lay down 500 hard-earned dollars on a non-accredited course.

-Some online AP course providers, like John Hopkins’ Center for Talented Youth and Stanford Online High School, have prerequisites or pre-test requirements.
+Some online AP course providers, such as John Hopkins' Center for Talented Youth and Stanford Online High School, have prerequisites or pre-test requirements.
 Make sure you qualify!

-For starters, make sure to check out reviews from other people who have taken the course (you could try College Confidential).
+For starters, make sure to check out reviews from other people who have taken the course (you could try College Confidential or Reddit).
 Here are a few hallmarks of a well-organized course:

 - Are teachers accessible and consistent?

-- Is tech support available to assist with any difficulties you may have?
+- Is tech support available to assist with any difficulties you might have?

-Some more “elite” online courses will run you almost a thousand dollars for an AP class.
-However, some of these providers also have some form or another of financial aid, so be sure to research that before writing them off.
-You can certainly find a high-quality AP course that’s a little less expensive.
-You may just have to look harder.
+Some more "elite" online courses will run you almost $1,000 for an AP class however, some of these providers also have some form or another of financial aid, so be sure to research that before writing them off.
+You can certainly find a high-quality AP course that's a little less expensive—you might just have to look harder.
 For more ideas for online AP classes at a variety of price points, check out our article on the best and worst online AP courses, reviewed.

-Check if your school already has a contract with a remote AP class provider.
-In this case you can probably take the class for free!
+Check to see whether your school already has a contract with a remote AP class provider.
+In this case, you can probably take the class for free.
 Some states also have low or no-cost online classes for residents.
-The Florida Virtual School offers classes free to FL residents, and Scout, through the University of California, offers some material free to California public school students.
+The Florida Virtual School offers classes free to Florida residents, and Scout, through the University of California, offers some material free to California public school students.

 Be honest with yourself and choose the style that will allow you to get the most out of the course.